ngothuythanhtam/ChatBot_w_Langchain/README.md

 ### Saving and Continuing Sessions

 1. Start a conversation, and the chatbot will automatically save the session in a `sessions` folder as a JSON file.
-2. To continue a previous session, load the relevant JSON file before initiating the chat by selecting the session from the drop box.
+2. To continue a previous session, load the relevant JSON file before initiating the chat by selecting the session from the drop-down list.

 ## File Structure